masoudcharkhabi/ML-from-Expert-Preferences/README.md

 2) Create a conda environment for the experiments
 ```
-conda create --name cs329h-project --file requirements.txt python=3.9
+conda create --name cs329h-project --file requirements.txt python=3.9 -c conda-forge
 ```

-If you run into issues with torch install, use the official pytorch Conda channel to install torch:
+If you run into issues with installing ray and torch, use the official pytorch Conda channel or install manually after creating the env:
 ```
+conda activate cs329h-project
 conda install pytorch torchvision torchaudio -c pytorch
-conda activate cs329h-project
+pip3 install ray

 ```

 After installing PyTorch, install the remaining dependencies from your requirements.txt (This will install transformers and huggingface_hub):